-The Arborist Assistant works from Monday to Friday 0700 to 1530 with a ten minute rest period in the morning, a 30 minute lunch break and a ten minute rest period in the afternoon.
-The Arborist Assistant is usually responsible for supervising a crew of one to three Tree Pruners.
+The Tree Pruner works from Monday to Friday 0700 to 1530 with a ten minute rest period in the morning, a 30 minute lunch break and a ten minute rest period in the afternoon.
+The Tree Pruner will work in a crew that consists of an Arborist Assistant and one to three Tree Pruners.
+If watering trees, the Tree Pruner will work alone.